Shoney's: Racial discrimination

-In April 1989, a class action lawsuit was filed in Pensacola, Florida charging Shoney's with widespread racial discrimination where African American applicants were denied employment, and African American employees were denied promotion, harassed or terminated without cause, based on race, and that white managers were harassed or terminated for objecting to the practices.
+In April 1989, a class action lawsuit was filed in Pensacola, Florida, charging Shoney's with widespread racial discrimination in which African American applicants were denied employment, and African American employees were denied promotion, harassed or terminated without cause, based on race, and that white managers were harassed or terminated for objecting to the practices.
 The case, joined by the NAACP Legal Defense and Education Fund, was filed by nine named plaintiffs: five black employees and four white managers.

 The lawsuit claimed that racial policies were systemic, involving upper management including chairman Ray Danner, who was named individually as a co-defendant.
 On restaurant visits, Danner would allegedly tell managers to "lighten the place up" if he felt too many blacks were employed at the location, as "the number of blacks [needed] to coincide with [the] neighborhood ethnic group".
-Restaurant managers testified that Danner didn't want blacks seen by customers, because no one wanted to eat at a restaurant where "a bunch of niggers" were working.
+Restaurant managers testified that Danner didn't want black people seen by customers, because no one wanted to eat at a restaurant where "a bunch of niggers" were working.
 (Danner responded that he could not remember making such statements, and denied use of the racial epithet or having such racial policies.)
 Managers also testified that company officials instructed them to "blacken the 'o'" in the Shoney's logo (or the "A" in Application) on job applications of African Americans.

-In 1993, the court approved an award of $105 million, ($132.5 million including costs and fees) the largest discrimination settlement at the time.
+In 1993, the court approved an award of $105 million ($132.5 million including costs and fees), the largest discrimination settlement at the time.
 Danner, who in the interim became a life member of the NAACP, surrendered shares of company stock worth $65 million toward the settlement, and resigned from Shoney's board of directors.
 The court also ordered a detailed company-wide affirmative action program, including training and educational programs.